aelmore2/INST377-final-project/docs/README.md

 Inkwell

 Description of your project:
-This project allows users to search through a catalouge of classic, copyright free, and public domain works of literature.
-Users will have the ability to search for specfic works by title or by author or recieve randonly generated recomendations based on a books overall popularity or by it's genre.
-User's will also able to navigate through the various pages using voice commands by saying "Navigate to {page name}" and on the search page they will be able to search for works by saying "Search {input}."
+This project allows users to search through a catalog of classic, copyright-free, and public domain works of literature.
+Users will have the ability to search for specific works by title or by author or receive randomly generated recommendations based on a book's overall popularity or by its genre.
+Users will also be able to navigate through the various pages using voice commands by saying "Navigate to {page name}," and on the search page they will be able to search for works by saying "Search {input}."

 Description of target browsers:
 The target browsers for this project are Mozilla FireFox, Google Chrome, Microsoft Edge, and Safari.